gardenlinux/gardenlinux/CONTRIBUTING.md

 1. Commit messages must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification so that we automatically produce meaningful release notes.

 1. Test your changes as thoroughly as possible before you commit them.
-Preferably, automate your test by unit and/or integration tests.
+Preferably, automate your test by unit and/or platform tests.
 If tested manually, provide information about the test scope in the PR description.

 1. Create Work In Progress [WIP] pull requests only if you need a clarification or an explicit review before you can continue your work item.